Creating a Flint

 Register it:

-flint register /path/to/flintPlugins not installing
+flint register /path/to/flintShards not installing

-Check your flint.toml has the plugins listed:
+Check your flint.toml has the shards listed:

 Related